 Bemidji Middle Schooler 'D.A.R.E.'s to be a leader

-Sixth-grader Sage Cornelius' D.A.R.E. essay about leadership and the leaders in her life was named the best among dozens of others, and she and her family are set to head to a Minnesota Timberwolves game this Thursday, where she'll be recognized on the court.
+Sixth-grader Sage Cornelius’ D.A.R.E. essay about leadership and the leaders in her life was named the best among dozens of others, and she and her family are set to head to a Minnesota Timberwolves game this Thursday, where team staff said she’ll take a postgame photo on the court.

 “I hope to become a good leader by being kind, strong, brave, courageous, and inspiring,” Cornelius wrote.
 “I will look to the seven teachings of the Ojibwe for guidance...wisdom, love, respect, bravery, honesty, humility, and truth.”